Ghost (2012 film): Critical reception

 Ghost was critically panned by critics.
-Taran Adarsh of Bollywood Hungama rated the film 1.5/5 stars saying "The problem with GHOST is that the scares are scarce, despite some twists and turns injected in the plotline.
+Taran Adarsh of Bollywood Hungama rated the film 1.5/5 stars saying "The problem with Ghost is that the scares are scarce, despite some twists and turns injected in the plotline.
 Regrettably, the story goes for a toss thanks to the interrupting song and dance routine".
 He did praise the lead cast and said "Both Shiney and Sayali strive hard to keep your interest alive but the scares in Ghost are inadequate and ineffectual".
 Nikhat Kazmi from The Times of India gave the film 1/5 stars stating that "Once you realise there's nothing much in store in terms of the hebbie jebbies, you turn to the story, Equally unpromising".
 Mansha Rastogi of nowrunning.com also gave the film 1/5 stars and said "A hackneyed story-line, hamming actors and unintentionally ludicrous scenes, Ghost makes for a horrific horror film, Best unseen".

 Rajeev Masand from IBN Live gave it 0.5/5 and said "Ghost is a staggeringly silly film.
 It's utterly and entirely painful and tiring to sit through".

-Shubhra Gupta from the Indian Express also rated it 0.5/5 while saying "The only way to get through it is to see the funny side of it all, and laugh the ghastliness away".
-Blessy Chettiar of DNA India gave it 0/5 stars saying "If adventure is your thing, go on, have a good laugh but don't complain you weren't warned".
+Shubhra Gupta from The Indian Express also rated it 0.5/5 while saying "The only way to get through it is to see the funny side of it all, and laugh the ghastliness away".
+Blessy Chettiar of Daily News and Analysis gave it 0/5 stars saying "If adventure is your thing, go on, have a good laugh but don't complain you weren't warned".